ardagnir/pterosaur/README.md

 ##Bugs
 - If you find a bug, please create a github issue.

-- Pterosaur does not yet support google docs.
+- Pterosaur does not yet support vim mode for google docs and will fail over to normal editing.

 ##Troubleshooting
 Pterosaur should "just work", but if it doesn't: